min2ha/ukwa-site/content/target/57992/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Has Theresa May promised EU more money?

 At the end of the October 2017 European Council meeting it was clear that the UK would have to offer a larger financial settlement before trade talks could start.